clue/reactphp-socks/README.md

   In particular, enabling [secure TLS](#secure-tls-connections) may not be supported.

-> Note that SOCKS protocol does not support the notion of UDS paths.
+> Note that the SOCKS protocol does not support the notion of UDS paths.
 The above works reasonably well because UDS is only used for the connection between client and proxy server and the path will not actually passed over the protocol.
   This implies that this does also not support [proxy chaining](#proxy-chaining)